jorgeurban/self_scaled_algorithms_pinns/README.md

 This repository includes the implementation of the Self-scaled Quasi-Newton algorithms suggested in:
 * [Unveiling the optimization process of Physics Informed Neural Networks: How accurate and competitive can PINNs be?](https://www.sciencedirect.com/science/article/pii/S0021999124009045)

 together with numerous scripts corresponding to the examples discussed in this work.
 These scripts contain numerous comments, in order to facilitate their use and modification.
-Other optimization algorithms will also be included in the future.
+Other optimization algorithms, as well as other examples, will also be included in the future.

 # Requirements
 * The Machine learning frameworks considered here are [Tensorflow](https://www.tensorflow.org/?hl=es-419) and [Keras](https://keras.io/).
 The specific versions used in this work are 2.10.1 for Tensorflow, and 2.10.0 for Keras.